giantpaper/animate.scss/README.md

       // Add in the animations you want
       @import 'fading_entrance/fadeIn';
-      ... // Add other @import statements
+      ... // Add other @import statements for animations }
-    }

 ## License